Capability Analysis in Excel

 Cp Cpk Calculation Mistakes to Avoid

 You can calculate Cp, Cpk and Pp Ppk manually or you can use the QI Macros for Excel.
 Based on calls to our tech support line, most people who try to perform manual calculations or build their own Excel formulas end up with incorrect results.
-For example, they use stdev instead of sigma estimator for Cp and Cpk.
+For example, they use standard deviation instead of sigma estimator for Cp and Cpk.
 Or they get the constant wrong based on their sample size.
 If you're providing these results to your customers shouldn't you use a tool that's proven and affordable?

 QI Macros Tools that Perform Capability Analysis